Freqently Asked Questions – Wholetime Recruitment

 During any live recruitment phase an active hyperlink will be available on our Wholetime Firefighter recruitment page which you should follow to complete the online application.

 No, speculative applications or CVs are not accepted for all Leicestershire Fire and Rescue vacancies.
 The application process for vacancies is intended to promote equality of opportunity for all applicants.

 We do not normally accept printed application forms.
 All applications must be submitted via the online application process unless there is a very good reason.
 Any printed applications received without prior agreement will not be progressed.

 You will be expected to complete the entire application process including all assessments.

 Leicestershire Fire and Rescue Service will normally advertise for transferees on its recruitment website when we are accepting external competent firefighters.
 Please check our recruitment website for transferee opportunities.

 - Online application

-- Assessment selection day which includes a multi-stage shuttle run test (bleep test), role-related practical tests (confined space test, equipment assembly, ladder climb, casualty evacuation, equipment carry, ladder extension simulation, ladder and lower/lift simulation
+- Assessment Selection day, which includes the memory recall test and role-related practical tests (confined space test, equipment assembly, ladder climb, casualty evacuation, equipment carry, ladder extension simulation, ladder lift and lower simulation)

 You will be required to undergo a multi stage shuttle run often referred to as a bleep test.
 This test will require you to run shuttles between two lines 20 metres apart in time to a bleep that will be played on a loud speaker.
 The beeps will start off at a relatively slow speed and there will be multiple shuttles in each level or stage.
 At the end of each stage, the time between the bleeps will get slightly quicker.
 You will be required to reach the eighth shuttle of the eighth stage to pass your fitness test.